 This risk starts with the question, “what else could I be doing to build a career that I might not be doing while attending college?”
-The job market is becoming increasingly selective—you won’t necessarily have a career by virtue of a degree.
+The job market is becoming increasingly selective—you won’t necessarily have a career by virtue of having a degree.

-Many college norm career fields are now in oversupply while jobs in the skilled trades and technical fields go begging.
+Many college norm career fields are now in oversupply, while jobs in the skilled trades and technical fields go begging.
 Such careers, as well as self-employment, often take an entirely different path than college norm jobs.
 Technical school training, apprenticeships and the good, old “school of hard knocks” are often the best (or only) way to enter these fields.

 In many fields the four years that someone might spend in college would be sufficient to gain the training, experience and credentials that would enable earning a living wage with greater career security and job mobility than many college norm careers afford.
 In addition, many trades and technical fields are now paying salaries comparable to or even greater than college norm careers.

 How can we respond to the college education risk